 Although the majority of directors have served over 9 years, the Board concluded that directors’ independence of character and judgement were not in any way affected or impaired by their length of service and that their service was of considerable benefit to the Company.
 The longer serving non-executive directors vigorously exercise their duty to act in the best interests of all stakeholders of the Group.
 All our non-executive directors are strong-minded individuals of integrity, who are successful and experienced professionals in their respective fields with continuing strong contributions.

 The procedures for appointing directors to the Board are formal and transparent.

 The Board recognises and embraces the benefits of diversity (which includes, but not limited to age, race and gender) at Board level, to enhance the quality of deliberations and of directors’ perspectives.
 Having a diverse Board and workplace is and remains important to the Group.

 Directors are chosen for their corporate leadership skills, experience and expertise.
 The Board voluntarily set a target of at least 20% of Board membership to comprise women.
-The Nominations Committee was tasked to assist the Board in this regard.
+The Nominations Committee assists the Board in this regard.
 During the year, the committee sourced additional suitable female candidates to serve on the Board based on merit against objective criteria and with due regard to the benefits of diversity on the Board.
 At the time of this report, regulatory approval was not yet received for Ms Lindiwe Rakharebe.
 Post year-end Ms Fikile Magubane tendered her resignation from the Board and as member of the Audit and Risk Committee.

 The Board is committed to proactively monitoring the Group’s performance in meeting the requirements outlined in the policy.